-Simple ingredients that will come together for a delicious tropical tasting treat.
-I’d rather have my Pina Colada in pie form than drink any day of the week!
+Simple ingredients that will come together for a delicious tropical-tasting treat.
+I’d rather have my Pina Colada in pie form than drink it any day of the week!

 How Do I Make Pina Colada Pie?

-As like with most pies there are two major components that make up the recipe: the crust and the filling.
+As with most pies, there are two major components that make up the recipe: the crust and the filling.
 We’ll walk through each of those here in this section.